Protection from Torture & Coercion in UAE

 UAE law prohibits torture and forced confessions:

-• Torture is a crime: Any government official who uses torture, force, or threats to extract a confession commits a criminal offence punishable by imprisonment.
+• Torture is a crime: Any government official who uses torture, force, or threats to extract a confession commits a criminal offence punishable by imprisonment under the Penal Code.

-• Forced confessions are void: Any statement or confession obtained through torture, coercion, or threats is not valid evidence and must be thrown out by the court.
+• Forced confessions are void: Any statement or confession obtained through torture, coercion, or threats is inadmissible — the court must throw it out.

-• Physical and psychological abuse: Both physical violence and psychological pressure (threats against you or your family) are prohibited.
+• Physical and psychological abuse: Both physical violence and psychological pressure (threats against you or your family) are prohibited during detention and interrogation.

 • Medical examination: You have the right to a medical examination if you claim you were mistreated during detention.